 With the assurance of Mr. Morrison's assistance I drew a form of petition addressed to Sir Wilfred Laurier, Premier and the Government of Canada, setting forth the conditions existing within the Railway Belt in B.C. and urging that the settlers be granted the timber on their holdings, that homesteads be made free in B.C., the same condition as in force in the prairies and for those settlers who had already paid for their land that the money be refunded to them.

-Then in travelling through the district on my company's business (they paid my expenses and my time belonged to them during the day, but the evenings and nights were my own) I got a few settlers interested, to them described my plan of operation and then our joint names convened a Mass Meeting of settlers on Dominion Lands in B.C., the meeting to be held in the Public Hall at Murray's Corners, Langley Municipality on a date given.
+Then in traveling through the district on my company's business (they paid my expenses and my time belonged to them during the day, but the evenings and nights were my own) I got a few settlers interested, to them described my plan of operation and then our joint names convened a Mass Meeting of settlers on Dominion Lands in B.C., the meeting to be held in the Public Hall at Murray's Corners, Langley Municipality on a date given.
 The poor fellows turned out en mass some of them remembering the success that crowned our efforts in respect to getting the Government Land Office established at New Westminster.

 The meeting was called to order, Mr. J. McDonald was elected chairman who after explaining the object of the meeting expressed the view that if anything the conditions for the settlers were becoming worse and worse but he said he believed there was now an opportunity to obtain relief and in this connection he would "call upon Mr. H. T. Thrift whom they all knew, to explain the proposed line of action".